infosecmatt/infosecmatt.com/_posts/2022-10-21-mdns-in-windows.md

 But that's not the end of the story.
 As any security consultant will tell you, just because some software or protocol is deprecated does not mean that it stops being used.
 On June 27, 2017, a massive cyberattack was launched against Ukraine using a variant of the Petya malware.
 It propagated via the aforementioned EternalBlue exploit, and due to the enduring prevalence of SMBv1, which had been deprecated for four years at that point, spread widely to organizations and countries around the world, including many within the United States, Germany, France, and the United Kingdom.
 While I could find no official estimate of the total damage, it has been informally estimated at $10 billion.
 Companies like Maersk, Mondelez, and Merck were all hit extremely hard and had estimated losses in the hundreds of millions of dollars.
 The perpetrators were notoriously discriminatory against companies starting with the letter "M".
 This is the other edge of the sword.
 Features and functionalities that are implemented today won't simply go away because much of the IT world depends on them not to.
 This aphorism means that any functionality put in place needs to be done so thoughtfully with security in mind and subject to lots of testing before it becomes a widespread and indispensable thing.
 That's why Microsoft's latest decision is, frankly, baffling.

 ## Part 2: Wait, Microsoft actually did that?
 Normally I wouldn't be terribly quick to identify the evolutionary changes Microsoft makes to Windows.
 More often than not, I will only hear about the things Microsoft has done via security news sources or when someone much smarter than me plays around with a Windows feature and produces content about how it works or how to abuse it.
-You might imagine my surprise when I was conducting a penetration test and I started getting Windows machines sending me mDNS queries followed by NTLM challenge-responses (you can crack those to get passwords, for those who reading who aren't familiar with this space).
+You might imagine my surprise when I was conducting a penetration test and I started getting Windows machines sending me mDNS queries followed by NTLM challenge-responses (you can crack those to get passwords, for those reading who aren't familiar with this space).
 It's just not something you ever really see.
 Apple devices have used mDNS for multicast name resolution for a while and its issues are well known, but up until this moment, I had never realized that Windows even had an mDNS implementation.

 After a bit of googling, I learned that Microsoft has been quietly introducing the protocol on its machines for years and in April 2022 publicly announced that it ultimately planned to make mDNS the only multicast name resolution protocol enabled by default on Windows.
 Hardly anyone has written about this, much less people in the infosec sphere.
 In fact, almost all of the sparse information out there simply announces that this will be a thing.
 Seemingly very little analysis or scrutiny of the decision exists as of October 2022, and in my opinion, the decision certainly deserves a degree of scrutiny.
 I figured this is a good opportunity to finally contribute an actual original thought to the community at large.